simaysanli/Parking-System/README.md

 # Plate Project
 The goal of the task is to build a simple backend application that accepts valid German license plates, stores them in a database and provides an endpoint to retrieve all stored plates.
 This project consists in a RESTful api and a frontend to consume this API.
 Flask web framework, SQLAlchemy as ORM were used.
-Frontend was created by Vue.js framework.
-The frontend was build using VueJS and Bootstrap.
+Frontend is created by Vue.js framework.
+The frontend is build using VueJS and Bootstrap.
 You can view plates.

 ![Vue Logo](/docs/vue-logo.png "Vue Logo") ![Flask Logo](/docs/flask-logo.png "Flask Logo")